migros/fotoobo/docs/source/developer/architecture/3_context_scope.rst

 -------

-**fotoobo** communicates with different Fortinet products on one side and other devices like SFTP and SMPT servers on the other side.
+**fotoobo** communicates with different Fortinet products on one side and other devices like SFTP and SMTP servers on the other side.

-(Picture)
+TODO: (Picture)

 The main output formats are console or files written to the file system.